 What is Barrett's esophagus and how is it treated?

 Barrett's esophagus is an irritation in the lining of the esophagus caused by chronic reflux of the contents from the stomach and small intestine into the esophagus.
+Barrett's esophagus is a premalignant condition that may lead to the development of cancer of the esophagus in some patients.
+The risk of developing cancer is approximately 0.12 to 0.27% each year.
 There are a number of risk factors for the development of Barrett's esophagus, including:

 - Symptoms of gastroesophageal reflux disease (GERD)